vicky-liu17/vicky-blogs/Introduction to the Philosophy of Science and Research Methodology/Scientific_Interference.md

 4. Thus, **I** must be inferred inductively.
 5. When inferring I inductively, we must appeal to another (inductive) inference rule **J** to justify this induction.
 But that raises the issue of how to justify **J**, which would require appealing to another inference rule K ... [infinite regress]

+- Consequently, no inductive inference rule can be justified.

 ##### Explaination:

 - Hume's problem of induction is a significant philosophical challenge that was introduced by the Scottish philosopher David Hume in the 18th century.
 It raises questions about the rational justification for making inductive inferences and the reliability of induction as a method for acquiring knowledge.